Tag Archives: 16 Beaver

 In 1885, the brothers Lumière’s 45 second scene entitled Workers Leaving the Lumière Factory in Lyon marks the beginning of film history.
 In 1995, filmmaker Harun Farocki in Workers Leaving the Factory meticulously examines this theme of workers leaving the space of production.
 His case study spans fiction, documentaries, newsreels, and industrial and propaganda films.
 Farocki remarks that the factory has become one of the most neglected film locations since “most narrative films take place in that part of life where work has been left behind.”

 In our next film, we shift our focus to a blind spot within this marginalized genre, the moment in which workers return to the factory.
 The moment after the strike is almost never included in strike narratives.
-In this respect, Jacques Willemont’s La Reprise du Travail aux Usines Wonder (Resumption of Work at The Wonder Factory)—a documentary only of …
+In this respect, Jacques Willemont’s La Reprise du Travail aux Usines Wonder (Resumption of Work at The Wonder Factory)—a documentary …